ifti136/Coin-Tracker/README.md

 ## 🔐 Security Notes

-- Passwords are hashed with **Werkzeug PBKDF2-SHA256** (260 000 iterations) server-side.
-Plaintext passwords are never stored.
-- The Flask backend issues Firebase **custom tokens** for mobile auth.
-These expire after ~1 hour; the Android app detects expiry on resume and prompts re-login.
+- Authentication is handled entirely by **Firebase Auth** (Email/Password provider).
+Passwords are never stored in Firestore.
+- A synthetic email format (`username@cointracker.app`) preserves username/password UX without exposing real emails.
+- Legacy accounts that used Werkzeug PBKDF2-SHA256 password hashing are migrated silently on first login by the Android app (`WerkzeugPasswordHasher.kt` handles verification only).
-- `google-services.json`, `firebase-key.json`, and `.env` files are all excluded from git via `.gitignore`.
+- `firebase-key.json` (desktop service account), `google-services.json` (Android), `firebase-config.js` (web), and `.env` files are all excluded from git via `.gitignore`.
 Never commit them.
-- Admin routes are protected by both Firestore security rules and server-side role checks.
+- Admin routes are protected by both Firestore security rules and client-side role checks.

 ---